openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

      enable-live-migration: true
      enable-resize: true
      migration-auth-type: ssh
+     virt-type: qemu
-     openstack-origin: cloud:focal-xena
+     openstack-origin: distro

-The initial node must be targeted by machine since there are no more free Juju machines (MAAS nodes) available.
+The nodes must be targeted by machine ID since there are no more free Juju machines (MAAS nodes) available.
 This means we're placing multiple services on our nodes.
-We've chosen machines 1, 2, and 3:
+We've chosen machines 1, 2, and 3.
+To deploy:

 .. code-block:: none

-   juju deploy -n 3 --to 1,2,3 --config nova-compute.yaml nova-compute
+   juju deploy -n 3 --to 1,2,3 --series jammy --channel yoga/stable --config nova-compute.yaml nova-compute

 .. note::